gbeltramo/persty/README.md

 ## Computing Persistent Homology

 Minibox and Delaunay edges can be used to compute persistent homology in homological dimensions zero and one.

-The `pesty` package provides a wrapper function to generate a `gudhi.SimplexTree()` object that can be used to compute persistence diagrams of Minibox and Alpha Clique filtrations.
+The `persty` package provides a wrapper function to generate a `gudhi.SimplexTree()` object that can be used to compute persistence diagrams of Minibox and Alpha flag filtrations.

 The following code computes the zero and one dimensional persistence diagrams